gabogara/star_wars/README.md

 🎮 How It Works
-The script makes API requests to the Star Wars API.
+The program loads predefined Star Wars data.
-Retrieves data based on user input (e.g., searching for a character).
+The user can search for characters, planets, or ships.
-Displays relevant details such as name, species, films, and more.
+The script displays the relevant information.

 📌 Project Status
 ✅ Completed - Additional features may be added in the future.